Special Constable Service and Revenue Protection Department Policies

 The Body-worn Camera and Special Constable In-Car Camera System policy establishes procedures surrounding the use of a body-worn camera by Special Constables and Fare Inspectors during the course of their duties, and the use of in-car camera system in patrol vehicles used by Special Constables.

-• How is the public being notified that they are being recorded by body-worn cameras and in-car cameras?
+• How will people be notified that they are being recorded by body-worn cameras and in-car cameras?

 • In what circumstances can Officers activate their body-worn camera and in-car camera?